WM1D7/New_York_Uber_Data_Analysis/README.md

 Ensure that all relevant data is collected and organized for further analysis.
-Save the cleaned and processed dataset for future reference.
+Save the cleaned and processed dataset for future reference. remove unnecessary file.

 **7. Location-Based Rush Analysis:**

-Utilize geospatial data (if available) to pinpoint pickup locations.
+Utilize geospatial data to pinpoint pickup locations.
+Lat : The latitude of the Uber pickup
+Lon : The longitude of the Uber pickup
 Group the data by location to identify areas with the highest demand.
 Visualize the results on a map for better insights.

 **Deliverables :**
 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/Location%20Rush.png"  width="700" height="400">

+**Conclusion:**
+By Zoom In / Out we can see which locations of New York City we are getting rush.

 **8. Hourly and Weekly Patterns:**